MattisLind/alfaskop_emu/README.md

 # alfaskop_emu
 This project aims to make a Alfaskop 4110 running towards the Hercules IBM emulator and run the MEMO SW.

-The Alfaskop terminal was a big success for the early Swedishg IT industry.
+The Alfaskop terminal was a big success for the early Swedish IT industry.
 In total 900 000 units were delivered world wide.
 More information about the Alfaskop Series 41, marketing material and technical documents can be found [here.](http://www.datormuseum.se/peripherals/terminals/alfaskop)

 There are today not one single Alfaskop Series 41 terminal that is able to run and show what is was like.
 The root cause